lit-lang/lit/README.md

 which made it possible for me to start writing this language.
 If you can, please consider buying it.

-I also would like to thank all the [languages](#inspiration) that inspired me, and you for reading my this!
+I also would like to thank all the [languages](#inspiration) that inspired me, and you for reading this!

 [Crafting Interpreters]: https://craftinginterpreters.com/